maziac/DeZog/documentation/ReverseEngineeringUsage.md

 There are a few ways you can deal with this:
 - a) Use 'zsim: the internal simulator keeps a list of the most recently executed addresses used by DeZog for disassembly.
 - b) Use the command '-dasm' in the debug console: Simply specify an address slightly before that of the current PC (program counter). 'dasm' will perform a brute force disassembly.
 But this only works if the 'dasm' address is not too far away from the current PC.
 And of course it can fail because Z80 commands can be up to 4 bytes long, so you might choose an address somewhere in the middle of a command.
 In that case, try a slightly different address.
-c) Use '-dasm', but also take a look at the callstack and use the address from the callstack.
+- c) Use '-dasm', but also take a look at the callstack and use the address from the callstack.

 # Breakpoints

-Breakpoints can be set as usual via the Vscode editor.
+Breakpoints can be set as usual via the vscode editor.
 Breakpoints can be set either in the disassembly or in the list file.

 Breakpoints "survive" in the disassembly, even if the disassembly is updated.